drreynolds/smuhpc-workshop/source/session_6.rst

 As a result, there are a variety of high-quality visualization packages that are designed for interactive 3D visualization, as discussed below.
-None of these are installed on SMUHPC at present, though all are freely-available and open-source, so if you need/want one you should make a request to the SMUHPC system administrators.
+None of these are installed on ManeFrame at present, though all are freely-available and open-source, so if you need/want one you should make a request to the ManeFrame system administrators.

 .. index:: Mayavi